Find out how Plan S aims to accelerate the transition to open access.

 Plan S aims to direct financial support away from hybrid publishing and ensure that authors retain their copyright.
 This means that authors retain the right to build upon and republish their own research in the future.

-Research funders such as UKRI and the Wellcome Trust have now released open access policies aligned with Plan S.
+Research funders such as UKRI, the Wellcome Trust, NIHR and the European Research Council have now released open access policies aligned with Plan S.

 Please contact OAEnquiries@sheffield.ac.uk if you need any further information.